SFPC/detroit/onboarding.md

 ## Introuction to Pis: 15 minutes
 (Lead by Melanie Hoff)
 - [What a Pi looks like](https://www.google.com/search?q=raspberry+pi+3&safe=off&rlz=1CDGOYI_enUS657US657&hl=en-US&source=lnms&tbm=isch&sa=X&ved=0ahUKEwi7ruOv34_kAhUSR6wKHR73Dy8Q_AUIEygD&biw=1100&bih=1918#imgrc=fPwDGMFFwK9_DM:)
-- Welcome to your Pi, **Remember your number written on the red tape**
+- Welcome to your Pi, **Remember your number written on the red tape on your monitor**
 - How to treat your Pi carefully
-  - Unplugging carefully
+  - Unplugging tenderly
   - What to the red and green dots mean?
 - Mini tour of the board
   - Why are we usng Pis for SFPC Detroit?